toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

     <br/>

     > **Note:** Do not enforce the email verification method, as it will inconvenience the examiner.
-If you want, you can add email verification after receiving the assignment result.
+If you want, you can add email verification after receiving the assignment result.✅✅✅

 <br/>